70 Amazing Advantages and Benefits of Language Learning

 Every language learner faces dozens of decisions each day – what should I learn?
 When to do it?
 Should it be reading?
 If yes, what should I read?
 And so on.

 The constant flood of problems you face every day, helps you to become an efficient learner who knows what is important and what is not.

-Arguably, this is one of the most phenomenal benefits of learning a new language.
+Arguably, this is one of the most phenomenal benefits of language learning.

 Research at the intersection of cognitive science and education has shown that retrieval improves learning in significant ways.
 Each act of retrieval changes your knowledge, improving the ability to retrieve knowledge again in the future.